Whyiest/Juice-Shop-Write-up/4-stars/nested_easter_egg.md

 **Category:** Cryptographic Issues
 **Difficulty:** ⭐⭐⭐⭐ (4/6)

-This challenge tasked participants with decrypting a hidden message located within another Easter egg, emphasizing advanced cryptographic analysis to uncover the real Easter egg within the application.
+This challenge ask us to decrypt a hidden message located within another Easter egg, emphasizing advanced cryptographic analysis to uncover the real Easter egg within the application.

 ## Tools Used